obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

       - Upon reception of the third acknowledgement, ``cwnd`` is set to 6000 bytes and ``ssthresh`` is unchanged
       - Upon reception of the fourth acknowledgement, ``cwnd`` is set to 7000 bytes and ``ssthresh`` is unchanged

       .. comment:: Given the initial values for ``cwnd`` and ``ssthresh``, this connection operates in congestion avoidance mode.
-The first acknowledgement increases the congestion window since it acknowledges new date, but not the two others.
+The first acknowledgement increases the congestion window since it acknowledges new data, but not the two others.

    .. negative::